Military coups in Argentina: Coup of 24 March 1976

 On March 24, 1976, a new military uprising overthrew president Isabel Perón and established a permanent dictatorship (a bureaucratic-authoritarian state), calling itself the "National Reorganization Process".
 The country was governed by a military junta made up of three members of the military, one for each faction.
 This junta appointed a functionary with the title "President" and with executive and legislative power.

-Similar to the previous dictatorship, the military junta passed a statute and two acts which were higher on the judicial hierarchy than the constitution.
+Similarly to the previous dictatorship, the military junta passed a statute and two acts which were higher on the judicial hierarchy than the constitution.

 The National Reorganization Process consisted of four successive military juntas: